Mela Loot Liya

-"Mela Loot Liya" ("میلہ لوٹ لیا") is an anthem written and produced by Ali Zafar under his Lightingale Records.
-It was released when the official anthem of the 2020 Pakistan Super League underperformed.
+"Mela Loot Liya" ("میلہ لوٹ لیا") is a 2020 song, written, performed, and produced by Pakistani singer Ali Zafar under his Lightingale Records.
+It features a compilation of fan videos, and was created and released in response to the criticism of the official anthem of the fifth season of the Pakistan Super League.

 Background

-When "Tayyar Hain", the official anthem of the fifth season of the Pakistan Super League (PSL), was released, it received strong criticism from fans.
-Soon after, Ali Zafar's name began trending on Twitter in Pakistan as fans remembered him for his anthems in the first three editions, especially "Ab Khel Jamay Ga" from the second edition.
+Earlier in 2020, "Tayyar Hain", the official anthem of the fifth season of the Pakistan Super League (PSL), was released and received strong criticism from fans.
+Soon after, Ali Zafar's name began trending on Twitter in Pakistan as fans remembered him for his anthems in the first three editions of the PSL, particularly "Ab Khel Jamay Ga" from the second edition which remains popular with fans.
+However, reports suggested that there had been resistance in hiring Zafar or to play his songs during the matches, due to proceedings of the legal battle Ali Zafar vs. Meesha Shafi.
 Responding to fans, Zafar tweeted to support the brand and artists of the country.

 After the PSL opening ceremony, Ali Azmat claimed in an interview with Waseem Badami on ARY News that bloggers were hired for a campaign against their anthem by a rival singer, however denied pointing towards Zafar.
-After much insistence from fans, Zafar announced on 23 February that he is preparing a new anthem, along with a new hashtag #BhaeeHazirHai.
+Badami conducted an online poll on Twitter, where fans showed high interest in Zafar's anthem.
+Therefore, Zafar announced on 23 February that he is preparing a new anthem, along with a new hashtag #BhaeeHazirHai.
 He asked the fans to record and share the dance steps for his music video.
-Azmat and Asim Azhar showed their support towards him; both were the singers of "Tayyar Hain".
+Azmat, Asim Azhar, and Haroon, singers of "Tayyar Hain", showed their support towards Zafar.